mostafa2991/deploy-a-high-availability-web-app-using-CloudFormation/README.md

     -   Load Balancer
     -   Target Group

-- The URL of application can be find from the outputs section of `webapp-servers-stack` CloudFormarion stack.
+- The URL of application can be find from the outputs section of `ourinfraServer` CloudFormarion stack.